| "Spiritual science is no religion,

 -

-do the philosophy and world view indicate "a system
+world view indicate "a system

-of belief and worship of a superhuman controlling power involving a code
+of belief and worship of a superhuman controlling power involving a

 of ethics and philosophy and requiring obedience thereto."
 And,